ignite/cli/docs/guide/interchange/04-creating-order-books.md

 }
 ```

-Now, use Starport CLI to build the proto files for the `send-create-pair` command:
+Now, use Ignite CLI to build the proto files for the `send-create-pair` command:

 ```bash
 starport generate proto-go